wbamberg/idl-reference/docs/nsIServerSocket.md

 This method initializes a server socket and offers the ability to have
 that socket not get terminated if Gecko is set offline.

-@param aPort
-       The port of the server socket.
-Pass -1 to indicate no preference,
-       and a port will be selected automatically.
-@param aFlags
-       Flags for the socket.
-@param aBackLog
-       The maximum length the queue of pending connections may grow to.
-       This parameter may be silently limited by the operating system.
-       Pass -1 to use the default value.

 #### Parameters ####